bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/998-git-commands-cheat-sheet.md

 ### Push local changes to remote

-Then finally once you've made all of your changes, you've staged them with the `git add .` command and then you committed the changes with the `git commit` command, you have to push those changes to the remote git repository.
+Then finally, once you've made all of your changes, you've staged them with the `git add .` command, and then you committed the changes with the `git commit` command, you have to push those changes to the remote git repository.

-To do so just use the `git push` command:
+To do so, just use the `git push` command:

 ```
 git push origin branch_name